Sext: Western Office

 The term siesta derives from the canonical hour Sext.
 The practice developed from a Benedictine institution which provided that between the hours of Sext and None, the monks were allowed a nap to catch up on the sleep lost while chanting the night hours.

 Terce, Sext and None have an identical structure, each with three psalms or portions of psalms.
 These are followed by a short reading from Scripture, once referred to as a “little chapter” (capitulum), and by a versicle and response.
 The Lesser Litany (Kyrie and the Lord's Prayer) of Pius X's arrangement have now been omitted.
 In monastic life it is seen as a time for refreshment, reflection, and renewal.

-The 1979 Anglican Order of Service for Noonday is based upon the traditional structure of the Little Offices.
+The 1979 Book of Common Prayer's Order of Service for Noonday is based upon the traditional structure of the Little Offices.
+In the Episcopal monastic tradition, diurnum is a name for the midday service of the Divine Office, which is usually the second of four services.
+It is alternatively known as Sext.

 Oriental Christianity

 Syriac Orthodox Church, Indian Orthodox Church and Mar Thoma Syrian Church

 In the Syriac Orthodox Church and Indian Orthodox Church (both of which are Oriental Orthodox Churches), as well as the Mar Thoma Syrian Church (an Oriental Protestant denomination), Sext is known as Sheth sho`in and is prayed at 12 pm using the Shehimo breviary.